Rush (band): Musical style and influences

-Rush's music has been described as progressive rock, hard rock, and heavy metal.
+Rush's music has been described as progressive rock, hard rock, heavy metal and alternative rock.
 The band's musical style changed substantially over the years.
 Its debut album was strongly influenced by British blues-based hard rock and heavy metal: an amalgam of sounds and styles from such rock bands including the Beatles, Black Sabbath, the Who, Cream, and Led Zeppelin.
-Rush became increasingly influenced by bands of the British progressive rock movement of the mid-1970s, especially Pink Floyd, Genesis, Yes, and Jethro Tull.
+Rush was increasingly influenced by bands of the British progressive rock movement of the mid-1970s, especially Pink Floyd, Genesis, Yes, and Jethro Tull.
 In the tradition of progressive rock, Rush wrote extended songs with irregular and shifting mood, timbre, and metre, combined with lyrics influenced by Ayn Rand.
 In the 1980s, Rush merged their sound with trends of this period experimenting with new wave, reggae, and pop rock.
 The era included the band's most extensive use of instruments such as synthesizers, sequencers, and electronic percussion.
 In the early 1990s, the band transformed their style once again, returning to a more grounded hard rock style, and simultaneously harmonize with the alternative rock movement.
-The songs released during this period have been described as "hooky and radio-friendly."
-The band continued to experiment with fusing heavy metal and progressive rock in "new ways" during its latter years.
+The songs released during this period have been described as "hooky and radio-friendly".
+The band experimented with fusing heavy metal and progressive rock in "new ways" during its latter years.